 - 4.1 Members are required to refer to section 4 Professional Engagement and other matters of APES 225 when determining the scope of work to be performed in respect of a Valuation Service for Financial Reporting.
-Matters to be addressed in the scope of work include identifying the applicable Australian Accounting Standards and the specific purpose for which the Valuation Service is required. - 4.2 A Member in Public Practice should refer to section 3 Scope and extent of work for Valuation Services and section 4 Selecting the type of Valuation Service in APES GN 20 when assisting the Client to determine the scope of the Valuation Service to be undertaken and whether it is appropriate for the circumstances. - 4.3 Subject to the Terms of Engagement and depending on the Valuation Service being performed, a Member in Public Practice is required to refer to the mandatory professional and ethical requirements in section 3 Professional competence and due care in APES 225 when planning the extent of work for a Valuation Service for Financial Reporting.
-Matters to be considered include obtaining sufficient understanding of the: - i) subject matter of the Valuation Service by reviewing relevant documentation which include agreements, contracts, letters of understanding, letters of intent and correspondence; - ii) applicable Australian Accounting Standards;
+Matters to be addressed in the scope of work include identifying the applicable Australian Accounting Standards and the specific purpose for which the Valuation Service is required. - 4.2 A Member in Public Practice should refer to section 3 Scope and extent of work for Valuation Services and section 4 Selecting the type of Valuation Service of APES GN 20 when assisting the Client to determine the scope of the Valuation Service to be undertaken and whether it is appropriate for the circumstances. - 4.3 Subject to the Terms of Engagement and depending on the Valuation Service being performed, a Member in Public Practice is required to refer to the mandatory professional and ethical requirements in section 3 Fundamental responsibilities of Members of APES 225 when planning the extent of work for a Valuation Service for Financial Reporting.